Skip to content

 1 / 1

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company has also published a list of identified species of conservation concern, with reference to the IUCN Red List.
+The company has also identified several species of conservation concern such as Sunda pangolin, Javan Myna, sambar deer, and sun bear, referencing the international system of species classification (IUCN).

 • Y